LeoCHANGcn/Clipboard-Sharing/README.md

 ### Start the Server Side

-You must start the server side before starting the client side, use "-p" to specify which port is used to listen the connection:
+You must start the server side **firstly** before starting the client side, use "-p" to specify which port is used to listen the connection:

 ```
 python3 netClipServer.py -p 16068